Prize Giving 2018 - Julia Rey Tapia

 I would like to thank all my lectures from Level 2 and 3 of Professional Cookery and Patisserie because I’ve learned lots of valuable lessons from all of them.
 I would like to give a special mention to Boyd Stewart because he’s been a really good lecturer with lots of passion and really good advice.

-- I think I really like how I did it but maybe be more consistent in my studies and put more effort in everything.
+I think I really like how I did it but maybe be more consistent in my studies and put more effort into everything.

 The thing that I’m most proud of is that I found a career that I love and I’m good at.